 We are proud to say that feedback from our team and stakeholders was overwhelmingly in our favour and five months after we started, we received a CEO award recognising us for working together seamlessly in a job share!

 What do you do to make your roleshare successful?

-In order for us to understand each other better we have discussed our values and assessed our personality types and interestingly we are opposites on the ‘Insights Discovery Colour Wheel’ which we feel is a strength and key success factor of our partnership.
+In order for us to understand each other better, we have discussed our values and assessed our personality types interestingly we are opposites on the ‘Insights Discovery Colour Wheel’ which we feel is a strength and key success factor of our partnership.